Meanwhile, the internet continues to shower you with information overload.

 An overall part of your monetization strategy is patience and consistency, without both you’ll either miss seeing results or take way longer than you might have needed to.

-Monetizing succesfully takes more than only doing the bare minimum— That’s to say only doing two or three things right.
+Monetizing successfully takes more than only doing the bare minimum— That’s to say only doing two or three things right.

 And that’s why patience and following through is key.